-Each school has a Local Education Committee (LEC), comprised of parents, staff, executives and Trust appointed members.
+Each school has a Local Governing Board (LGB), comprised of parents, staff, executives and Trust appointed members.
 Their primary role is to enable school leaders to achieve the highest educational outcomes for all pupils, through monitoring the quality of education and by providing effective support and challenge.
-In cases where any school requires rapid improvement an Interim Management Board is formed in place of a LEC to deliver the necessary improvements until such time the Trust Board deem appropriate.
+In cases where any school require rapid improvement an Interim Management Board is formed in place of a LGB to deliver the necessary improvements until such time the Trust Board deem appropriate.

 The Trust Board is accountable for the financial performance of each school and delegates the operational management, regulation and oversight to the Chief Finance Officer, (CFO) in accordance with scheme of delegation.
 The CFO reports to the Finance and Resources Committee.
 The Finance and Resources Committee have responsibilities for issues of finance, risk, control and governance.